Study Abroad Program Overview

-Experience China firsthand, with life and study in historic and international Beijing at top-ranked Peking University (PKU).
-Choose to enroll for either a full year or spring semester and take classes alongside ambitious international and domestic students in either term.
+Choose to come for either a full year or semester study.
+In either case, students take classes alongside ambitious international and domestic students on the lovely PKU campus.

-Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a much deeper understanding of China today.
-In the spring semester option, start or continue Chinese language study while taking a course in English on Chinese politics, society, economy, international relations, and other subjects.
-The spring program welcomes UC students at any language level, including beginners.
+- Through year-long study, maximize your Chinese language skills, gain new perspectives on your field of study, and develop a deeper understanding of China and the world today.

 Students attend classes with international and/or host country students.